michaelshensky/2022-11-02-UT-online/index.md

 <p id="requirements">
   <h3>Registration:</h3>
-  <p>The workshop registration link will be posted at 1pm (CDT) on October 5th, 2022.
+  <p>Please visit <a href="https://utexas.zoom.us/meeting/register/tJYsce6vrD4tHNGt7Y7gHuCQmwrybT4MvVno">https://utexas.zoom.us/meeting/register/tJYsce6vrD4tHNGt7Y7gHuCQmwrybT4MvVno</a> to register.
 Space in this workshop is limited, so if you are interested in attending please try to register as early as possible.
 Once the workshop is full, a waitlist will be created that will accept a limited number of additional registrants.</p>
 </p>